ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 Find answers to frequently asked questions about licensing, including the Bring Your Own License (BYOL) feature of {{site.data.keyword.vmwaresolutions_full}}.

-## What is Bring Your Own License (BYOL) and is it supported for VMware perpetual licenses?
-{: #faq_byol-def}
-{: faq}
-{: support}

-Bring Your Own License (BYOL) is a feature available to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
-With BYOL, you can use your own VMware licenses for one or more of the following VMware software components:
-* VMware vCenter Server
-* VMware vSphere
-* VMware NSX
-* VMware vSAN

-If you choose to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component.
-In addition, no monthly license charges are incurred to your {{site.data.keyword.cloud_notm}} infrastructure account for this component.

-The BYOL feature is not available to Business Partner users.
-{:note}

 ## Where to manage the licenses and components that are ordered through VMware vSphere?
 {: #faq_byol-license-mgmt}
 {: faq}